blakadder/zigbee/_zigbee/Sonoff_SNZB-06P.md

 tasmota: snzb-06p
 ---

-## Tasmota

-Tasmota gets an illuminance report when occupancy is triggered.
+Configuration file is only required if you want an illuminance report when occupancy is triggered.
 0 is a dark environment and 255 is light environment.